A new quasi-analytic class: Two examples

 Here the poles have only one accumulation point at the origin, so the situation is simpler than that of the quantum logarithm.
 Suppose we want to solve $z$ from the implicit equation $z=f(x,z)$.
 By truncation of the series at $x^n$ we obtain an algebraic curve defined by the equation

 If we plot the real part of this curve we observe that with increasing $n$ the curve winds more and more due to the presence of more and more of the poles at $z=-1/k$.
-For this reason we call the right hand-side the {\em Poincar\'e meandromorphic series}.\\
+For this reason we call the right-hand side the {\em Poincar\'e meandromorphic series}.\\

 A direct computation shows that, for a fixed value of $x$, the coefficients of the Poincar\'e meander

 do not grow faster than $C^nn!$ (see Appendix A).